 Bodhgaya is home to many holy sites where Shakyamuni Buddha spent time practising, teaching and meditating.
 The most famous and most blessed site is that of the Mahabodhi Stupa, the place where Prince Siddhartha (as he was known prior to Enlightenment) gained enlightenment some 2,600 years ago.
 This was where Buddhism began.

 Prince Siddhartha had been practising austerities for six years in an area close to the Niranjana River.
-Realising that this harsh, ascetic way of life could not lead to nirvana, he abandoned his practices and went to bath in the Niranjana.
+Realising that this harsh, ascetic way of life could not lead to nirvana, he abandoned his practices and went to bathe in the Niranjana.
 The physical hardships had taken their toll on the prince's body.
 Weakened by lack of food and drink, he collapsed on the riverbank, unable to move.

 At the same time a young girl named Sujata was passing nearby with an offering of kir, milk-rice, for the local spirits.
 She felt great compassion for the weary holy man and offered him the kir instead.
-Strengthened by this, the Prince bore himself up and continued on his way.
+Strengthened by this, the prince bore himself up and continued on his way.
 Finding what looked to be a most suitable place, he took some kusha grass for a mat and sat under a pipal tree facing east.
 He resolved not to rise until he attained enlightenment.

-Throughout the night, Mara, Lord of Illusion (symbolising the delusions of one's own mind) tried tirelessly to break the Prince's deep meditation.
-Desire, jealousy, pride and many other powerful afflictions arose to serve as distraction but the Prince did not flinch.
+Throughout the night, Mara, Lord of Illusion (symbolising the delusions of one's own mind) tried tirelessly to break the prince's deep meditation.
+Desire, jealousy, pride and many other powerful afflictions arose to serve as distraction but the prince did not flinch.
 It was by morning that he had overcome his innate suffering and achieved ultimate nirvana.
 The prince was no longer, the Buddha was revealed in his stead.

 For seven days after the attainment of enlightenment, Buddha continued to meditate under the tree without moving from his seat.
 Another week passed in walking meditation, and for a third the Buddha contemplated under the bodhi tree.

-From here the Buddha strode out into the world and, upon the request of the Naga King, helped spread the Dharma.
+From here the Buddha strode out into the world and, upon the request of the Naga King, spread the Dharma.
 These teachings, or sutras, became the foundation for the many different Buddhist traditions we know in the world today.